-Firstly, I just love Makewicz’z (A Letter to Three Wives) witty, intelligent script.
+I just love Makewicz’s (A Letter to Three Wives and The Barefoot Contessa) witty, intelligent script.
 The narrative, which is loosely based on Mary Orr’s Cosmopolitan Magazine short story (Orr’s story was inspired by the real-life relationship between German Actress Elisabeth Bergner and her assistant), is brilliantly constructed.
 The script also has more quotable lines per minute than any other film in history.
 Of course, no one, not even the literate people of the theater, talks like that.
 But the actors make all those lines sound natural, believable.

 More important, All About Eve demonstrates that in a predominantly visual medium like cinema dialogue can be a force to be reckoned with.
 Scenes are staged without much glitter — you barely notice the camera work — and the emphasis is on character development.
 And each character has a specific function in the movie, which is why I think the movie never ceases to be interesting, engaging, and entertaining.